Minor league football (gridiron): Early 2000s

 In the late 1990s and early 2000s, a wave of entrepreneurs tried forming new leagues in the ever growing football market.

 The first league was the self-styled "major league of spring football" Regional Football League (RFL) that played a single season in 1999.
 The league was initially planned to begin in 1998, but financial difficulties delayed it by a year and changed the business plan, transforming it into a lower-budget league featuring just six teams from mid-sized cities mostly located the southern United States.
 The league did not prosper, as it failed to secure a television contract and was forced to play a shortened eight-week season.
-Although the league was unsuccessful, it pioneered the idea of assigning players teams based of the region where they played in college.
+Although the league was unsuccessful, it pioneered the idea of assigning players teams based on the region where they played in college.

 Parallel to the RFL, there were two more attempts to start up new leagues.
 The first, the International Football Federation, folded so rapidly it is considered the shortest football league in history, ceasing operations before completing the preliminary planning stages.
 The second, the Spring Football League, was founded by several ex-NFL players: Bo Jackson, Drew Pearson, Eric Dickerson, and Tony Dorsett.
 It failed to attract big investors on account of the tech-market crash of 2000, and was cancelled after only two weeks.

 The next attempt was probably the most significant since the emergence of the AFL in 1960, as NBC and the WWE collaborate to form the (original) XFL in 2001.
 Although 14 million viewers tuned in for the first game, the Nielsen ratings later plummeted and triggered NBC to pulled out of its broadcast contract, and the league folded after one season.
 The league featured several changes in rules and broadcast style, and gave birth to the Skycam in sports broadcasting.